gijskoning/ReproducingCURL/docs/index.md

 ### Visualizing the encoder
 The encoder converts the image input into a smaller latent space.
 We can visualize the featuremaps of one of the convolutional layers to see what the encoder is focussing on.\
-This observation image is given to the encoder model:\
+A observation is given to the encoder model, the stack of its three images is visualized below:\
 ![observation_image](images/example_observation.png)\
 and creates these 32 featuremaps after the first convolutional layer with Relu activation:\
 ![encoder_visualization](images/featuremaps_conv_1.png).\